All your questions answered relating to managing a heritage-listed place

 In addition, the Minister can grant further exemptions from the need to obtain Heritage Council approval for specified activities to items listed on the State Heritage Register.

 Inspecting places regularly, and securing and protecting them against weather, fire and vandalism are prudent management practices for any property.
 These basic measures will also avoid expensive "deferred maintenance".
 The Heritage Act has identified these practices as the minimum standards required to ensure a property does not deteriorate.

-Minimum Standards of Maintenance and Repair - download the guideline for more information on these minimum standards for places or objects listed on the State Heritage Register.
+Refer to the guideline Minimum Standards of Maintenance and Repair for more information on these minimum standards for places or objects listed on the State Heritage Register.